Adrenaline-seeking families should discover South America’s secret wonder of the world.

 Fully renovated in 2010, Hotel das Cataratas has both connecting rooms and suites for families, complete with kid-sized robes and complimentary Havaianas flip-flops.
 The rooms are bright and airy with Ipê hardwood floors; the spacious bathrooms accented with azulejos tiles are stocked with Amazonian soaps.
 The Cataratas Suite has four private balconies with stunning views of the falls.
 For added entertainment, the hotel provides PlayStations, DVDs, and toys.

-But it's the staff that sets this resort apart: the waiter who brings cool, lavender-scented towels after lunch, the groundskeeper who lines the walkways with candles at night, and the front desk attendant who was more than happy to switch on the court lights so my sons could play a game of night tennis.
+But it's the staff that sets this resort apart: the waiter who brings cool, lavender-scented towels after lunch, the groundskeeper who lines the walkways with candles at night, and the front desk attendant who is more than happy to switch on the court lights so my sons can play a game of night tennis.

 What to do?

-Honestly, it's difficult to pull ourselves away from the resort, but the falls beckoned, and if we're really being honest, we are sort of adrenaline junkies.
-Among the park activities, we saw abseiling (a 55m rappel to the banks of the Iguaçu River with the falls' mist spraying in your face) and whitewater rafting.
-However, because of record floods during the prior months, both activities were suspended until repairs could be made.
+Honestly, it's difficult to pull ourselves away from the resort, but the falls beckon, and if we're really being honest, we are sort of adrenaline junkies.
+Among the park activities, we read about abseiling (a 55m rappel to the banks of the Iguaçu River with the falls' mist spraying in your face) and whitewater rafting.
+However, because of record floods during the prior months, both activities were suspended temporarily.